Aim of Unit 3: Health and Safety in the Health and Social Care Workplace

 - Unit 10: Safeguarding in Health and SocialCare.

-This unit also has links with the National Occupational Standards in Health and Social Care.
+Unit 3 Health and Safety in Health and Social Care Workplace also has links with the National Occupational Standards in Health and Social Care.
 See

 Annexed B for mapping.
 This unit may also have links with the National Occupational Standards in Leadership and Management for Care Services.
 See Annexed C for mapping.